1895 Yaroslavl Great Manufacture strike: The Strike

 4,000 workers participated in the strike.
+The worker's ceased their work and proceeded to damage the factory premises and machinery, sometimes setting fire to them and assaulting managerial staff.
 In response, a division of soldiers broke up their meeting, killing thirteen men.

-The tsar Nicholas II, on a telegram about the official report, commented: «I am very satisfied with the way the troops behaved at Yaroslavl during these factory uprisings».
+Tsar Nicholas II, in a telegram about the official report, commented: "I am very satisfied with the way the troops behaved at Yaroslavl during these factory uprisings".